MarinoLinic/NavalWars/README.md

 ##### Bugs

-- Updating user data fails in certain places due to caching (navigation bar, leaving page then coming back to it)
-  - Solution: Something async when loading data
 - Error in connector: Error querying the database: Server error: `ERROR HY000 (1040): Too many connections'
 - error, no secret: https://next-auth.js.org/warnings#no_secret